CasparPetchQualyfi/taxifare-project/README.md

 # Yellow taxi company analytics project
 ## Qualyfi accelerator final project
-The goal of this project is to ingest a very large dataset in the form of many CSVs which represent trip data for a taxi company, clean it and transform it into a star schema to be read in Power BI and made into a dashboard, using a pipeline in Azure Data Factory that calls notebooks from inside Azure Databricks.
+The goal of this project is to ingest a very large dataset in the form of many `.CSV` files which represent trip data for a taxi company, clean it and transform it into a star schema to be read in Power BI and made into a dashboard, using a pipeline in Azure Data Factory that calls notebooks from inside Azure Databricks.

 # 1. Data modelling